VRConservation/neca_jpa/jpa.md

 :::{caution} JPA - RCD competition
 :class: dropdown
 Evaluating whether to form a new governmental entity or organization is an important consideration for feedstock aggregation.
 Working with existing organizations, such as Resource Conservation Districts or Fire Safe Councils, would be a good starting point.
 It is critical to incorporate into the JPA's bylaws and revenue-generating practices that grant fundraising does not compete with RCDs.
-It is possible a JPA may collaborate on a grant with one or more RCDs, but should never submit grants for which an RCD is eligible.
+It is possible that a JPA may collaborate on a grant with one or more RCDs, but should never submit grants for which an RCD is eligible.
 :::

 Contingency funding should be written into the budget expenses.
 Adding 10-15% contingency line items to any secured grant would supplement that funding; however, most grant funding contingencies are typically applied to budget shortfalls.
 Other contingency funding sources could include unrestricted funding (such as contributions or gifts) and a higher indirect rate.